-Flextime enables better work-life integration in a number of important areas, including an employee’s well being, personal growth, and adapting to changing circumstances.
+Flextime enables better work-life integration in a number of important areas, including an employee’s well-being, personal growth, and adapting to changing circumstances.

-- Personal well being – Simply giving employees more control over their daily schedules can make a world of difference in terms of their health and fitness, enabling them to attend classes or get in a workout they may not have been able to manage otherwise.
+- Personal well-being – Simply giving employees more control over their daily schedules can make a world of difference in terms of their health and fitness, enabling them to attend classes or get in a workout they may not have been able to manage otherwise.

 - Professional development – Flextime enables employees to fit college, professional certification, or continuing education courses into their schedule that a traditional 9-5 day may not allow.
-Professional development is a primary driver of employee engagement, and offering flextime as a means to help employees pursue their goals can be a powerfully positive benefit that, in most cases, costs little for the employee to offer.
+Professional development is a primary driver of employee engagement, and offering flextime as a means to help employees pursue their goals can be a powerfully positive benefit that, in most cases, costs little for the employer to offer.

 - Balancing life and other challenges – For people juggling multiple schedules, such as parents with school-age children, people who ride-share, or employees who have other commitments outside of work, flextime can be a godsend.